Adriatic Sailing

 Sailing from Crotone to Santa Maria di Leuca.

 After spending the night in Crotone harbour and making some final repairs to the storm-damaged boat, we sailed from Crotone, heading around the heel of Italy, towards Bari, sailing through the night in 3 hour shifts, with an experienced sailor and a deck-hand on each shift.
-In the evening we had a good westerly wind, and were making 6-8 knots, but during the night the wind shifted to a northerly headwind.
+In the evening we had a good westerly wind, and were making 6-8 knots, but during the night the wind dropped and shifted to a northerly headwind.
 So we used the motor to avoid getting even further behind schedule.

 Early on Monday morning the motor was no longer moving us forward: was the propellor broken?
 We slowly sailed into the nearest harbour, Santa Maria di Leuca, for repair.
 Using the dinghy and diving mask, Klaus saw that a large rope was tightly wrapped around the propellor.

-As it was a bank holiday, no diver available to check out the damage: I tried snorkelling below the hull with a knife to cut away the rope.
+As it was a bank holiday, no diver was available to check out the damage: I tried snorkelling below the hull with a knife to cut away the rope.
 But the water was so cold that after 5 attempts I was starting to go numb, so gave up and we had to wait for the diver.
 He arrived at 07:20 on Tuesday morning and quickly fixed the problem.

 Santa Maria di Leuca

-I walked up the 284 steps to the lighthouse and walked around the town, stocking up with a few bare essentials at a small supermarket (water, milk & aperol spritz).
+I walked up the 284 steps to the lighthouse and then walked around the town, stocking up with a few bare essentials at a small supermarket (water, milk & aperol spritz).

 Santa Maria di Leuca to Pescare

 After leaving St.Maria we had permanent headwind, or complete calm: the sea was incredibly flat!
-So we had to motor all the way.
-As the autopilot went on the blink, I had plenty of opportunity to practice steering!

 Dolphins near Pescare

-I unfortunately only caught the end of the acrobatics, and while I was filming, a dolphin popped up right next to the boat, but was gone before I could pan to it.
+While I was filming in the distance, a dolphin popped up right next to the boat, but was gone before I could pan to it.

 Pescare